All accounts of academic misconduct should be reported to the Dean of Student Affairs, Dr. Nick Negrete via the following form:

 The following are possible recommended sanctions that may be imposed by the Academic Integrity Committee:

 - Required tutoring sessions in the Student Learning Center

 - Loss of privileges or exclusion from academic activity or program

 - Dismissal from the College

-Additional recommendations may be imposed at the discretion of the committee and with the approval of the Vice President for Student Success and Dean of Student Affairs or the Associate Dean of Student Affairs.
+Additional recommendations may be imposed at the discretion of the committee and with the approval of the Vice President of Campus Life or the Dean of Student Affairs.

 Resources To Use in the Classroom

 This short video produced by Rutgers University is an interactive way to approach the subject of avoiding plagiarism in the classroom.